aptech/docs/docs/CR-pvTest.rst

     :type p1: struct

-    :return i: if 0, *p1* is a proper structure of type :class:`PV`, else if 1, an improper or unitialized structure of type :class:`PV`.
+    :return i: if 0, *p1* is a proper structure of type :class:`PV`, else if 1, an improper or uninitialized structure of type :class:`PV`.

     :rtype i: scalar